joakim/iota-uri-scheme/README.md

 IOTA clients **SHOULD** require the user to manually approve each transfer individually, though in some cases they **MAY** allow the user to automatically make this decision.

-## Rationale

-### Transfer identifiers, not recipient identifiers

-Current best practice for IOTA is to generate a unique address for every transfer, as one should never reuse an address after having spent from it.
-Therefore, the URI scheme should not represent the _recipient_ of transfers, but a _one-time transfer_.

-### Accessibility (URI scheme name)

-Should someone not familiar with IOTA happen to see such a URI, the URI scheme name already gives a description.
-A quick search should then do the rest to help them find the resources needed to make the transfer.

 ## Forward compatibility

 Any parameters for future extensions that are not supported by the IOTA client, can be safely ignored by the client.